robolyst/osquant/content/gaussian_kernal_param_svr/index.md

 ---
-title: "Faster Gaussian Kernel fit for Support Vector Regression"
+title: "Fast Gaussian Kernel fit for Support Vector Regression"
 blurb: "
 Support vector regression models transform input vectors into a very high number of dimensions where the regression problem becomes linear.
 This new space is defined by a kernel function.
 A major drawback of these models is that they are slow to fit the kernel parameters.
 Here I develop an algorithm to quickly fit the Gaussian kernel's bandwidth parameter.
 This algorithm is fast, robust on some datasets, and has a similar fit to slower and more exhaustive methods.
 "